-2. Representations
+3. Representations

-2-A Responsible Authorities

-Responsible Authority: Environmental Health

-Representative: Anil Drayan (Environmental Health Officer)

-Received: 31 August 2017

-The applicant has submitted the following plans of the premises:

-- Ground Floor, drawing no 383.52 LIC, dated 27.07.
-2017 - Basement, drawing no 383.51 LIC, dated 27.07.
-2017 - Sub- Basement, drawing no 383.50 LIC, dated 27.07.
-2017

-The applicant is seeking the following Licensable activities:

-- 1. Provision of the following Regulated Entertainments: Monday and Tuesday, 10:00 01:00, Wednesday, 10:00 to 02:00, Thursday to Saturday, 10:00 to 03:00 and Sunday, 12:00 to 22:30. - Performance of Live Music 'Indoors' - Playing of Recorded Music 'Indoors' - Exhibition of a Films 'Indoors' - Performances of Dance 'Indoors' - Anything of a similar description to Live Music, Recorded Music or Performance of Dance 'Indoors' - 2.
-Provision of Late Night Refreshment 'Indoors', Monday and Tuesday, 23:00 to 01:00, Wednesday, 23:00 to 02:00 and Thursday to Saturday, 23:00 to 03:00. - 3.
-Provision of Sale by Retail of Alcohol 'On' and 'Off' the premises, Monday and Tuesday, 10:00 to 01:00, Wednesday, 10:00 to 02:00, Thursday to Saturday, 10:00 to 03:00 and Sunday, 12:00 to 22:30. - 4.
-For all of the above licensable activities non- standard hours variation: On the morr of the beginning of British Summer Time, the terminal hour will be 04:00.

-I wish to make the following representations in the order listed above based on the plans operating schedule submitted:
+3-A Responsit ble Authorities Responsible Authority: Environmental Health Representative: Anil Drayan (Environmental Health Officer) Received: 31 August 2017 The applicant has submitted the following plans of the premises: Grou nd Floor, drawing no 383.52 LIC, dated 27.07.
+2017 ment, drawing no 383.51 LIC, dated 27.07.
+2017 Basement, drawing no 383.50 LIC, dated 27.07.
+2017 The applicant is s eeking the following Licensable activities: 01:00, Wed Sunday, 12: the following Regulated Entertainments: Monday and Tuesday, 10:00 to nesday, 10:00 to 02:00, Thursday to Saturday, 10:00 to 03:00 and 00 to 22:30. • Performance of Live Music 'Indoors' Playing of Recorded Music 'Indoors' Exhibition of a Films 'Indoors' Performances of Dance 'Indoors' Anything of a similar description to Live Music, Recorded Music or Performance of Dance 'Indoors' Late Night Refreshment 'Indoors', Monday and Tuesday, 23:00 to nesday, 23:00 to 02:00 and Thursday to Saturday, 23:00 to 03:00.
+Tuesday, 10 Sale by Retail of Alcohol 'On' and 'Off' the premises, Monday and):00 to 01:00, Wednesday, 10:00 to 02:00, Thursday to Saturday, 00 and Sunday, 12:00 to 22:30. e above licensable activities non- standard hours variation: ing of the beginning of British Summer Time, the terminal hour will be I wish to make the operating schedule following representations in the order listed above based on the plans submitted: 2. requested m the proposed Regulated Entertainments and for the hours ay have the effect of increasing Public Nuisance in the West End Impact Area and may impact on Public Safety Late Night Refreshment may have the effect of increasing Public the West End Cumulative Impact Area 4.
+The Supply of Alcohol and for the hours requested may have the effect of

-- Provision of the proposed Regulated Entertainments and for the hours requested in have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety - 2.
-Provision of Late Night Refreshment may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area - The Supply of Alcohol and for the hours requested may have the effect of increasin Public Nuisance in the West End Cumulative Impact Area and may impact on Publ Safety. - 4.
-The non- standard hours requested for the licensing activities may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may import on Public Safety
+- 5. increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety. - The non- standard hours requested for the licensing activities may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety